DrCuis/Tutorials/100-Quick-Tour/README.md

 In this case, I selected a Basic Morph called a ColoredBoxMorph.

-I then cmd-clicked on the ColoredBoxMorph to bring up a "halo" of "construction handles" (small circles around the Morph) and used the one in the lower right (Change Size) to make it bigger.
+I then cmd-clicked on the ColoredBoxMorph to bring up a “halo” of “construction handles” (small circles around the Morph) and used the one in the lower right (Change Size) to make it bigger.

 ![ColoredBoxMorph-Menu](UITour/Cuis11.png)